mroam/learnOpenGL/README.md

 To Do
 --------
-* Draw multiple triangle or 3D polyhedra
+* Draw multiple triangle or 3D polyhedra, in our working(!) triangle.
+(From learnopengl.com, uses CMake to build Xcode project with glad and glfw.)

-* Continue trying to use the mere source from learnopengl.com, which needs glad and glfw to compile on mac xcode. (see glitter2)

 * Figure out how to use glew on mac OR how to work around glew on mac and use whatever apple alternative there is.
 Can I use cmake to install glew into an xcode project??
 Work-around: cmake can make glad + glfw projects for us in Xcode.